 Committed to building a better New York since 1952, GFP Real Estate is a vertically integrated owner, operator, property manager and developer of commercial real estate in the New York Tri-State Region.
-With over 55 buildings and more than 12.8 million square feet under Ownership, GFP's portfolio includes some of the City's most iconic real estate assets, including the Flatiron Building (175 Fifth Avenue), The Film Center Building (630 Ninth Avenue), 515 Madison Avenue, 1560 Broadway and 40 Worth Street.
-In addition to managing and leasing its own properties, GFP also provides management and leasing services to third-party building owners, representing an additional 20 buildings that cover more than 4 million square feet.
-The combined GFP portfolio of both owned and managed properties totals 75 buildings and approximately 16 million square feet, cementing the firm's reputation as one of New York City's premiere real estate owners and operators.
+With 57 buildings and more than 13.8 million square feet under Ownership, GFP's portfolio includes some of the City's most iconic real estate assets, including the Flatiron Building (175 Fifth Avenue), The Film Center Building (630 Ninth Avenue), 515 Madison Avenue, 1560 Broadway and 40 Worth Street.
+In addition to managing and leasing its own properties, GFP also provides management and leasing services to third-party building owners, representing additional buildings that cover more than 5 million square feet.
+The combined GFP portfolio of both owned and managed properties includes 80 buildings with over 18.5 million square feet, cementing the firm's reputation as one of New York City's premiere real estate owners and operators.